LeslieChn/spython/final_report.md

 * stress test
 Stress testing assesses the system's behavior under extreme conditions, such as high traffic, heavy loads, or resource exhaustion.
 It identifies performance bottlenecks, scalability issues, and the system's breaking point.

+* automation
+Bash script named testall.sh automates the execution of all tests and automatically reports any errors encountered during the process

 ## Summary
 * State who did what